Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 2. Licences

-Contact the WRS Licensing Department on 01905 822799 for licensing information relating to street trading and events. or visit the WRS website section about Licensing.
+Contact the WRS Licensing Department on 01905 822799 for licensing information relating to street trading and events.
+TENs [Temporary Event Notice] licences need to be applied for at least 10 days before event.

 3. Weather Factors